The Latest: Police say man bound, stabbed missing teens

-SALT LAKE CITY – The Latest on a man arrested after two teenagers’ bodies were found in abandoned Utah mine (all times local):
+SALT LAKE CITY (AP) – The Latest on a man arrested after two teenagers’ bodies were found in abandoned Utah mine.

 12:20 p.m.